sd2beatles/MySQL-recipe-in-English-/chapter 6.md

 #### * Finding The Lowest and Greatest Sale among The Qauaters

-This taks took me a quite longer than What I had previously expected.
-This is primarly beacuse  MySQL does not currently provide any functions which generates either lowest,greatest value among 'non-null' columns.
-Therefore, I came out with indirect ways to get those values with the same codes repeated over and over.
+This taks took me a quite longer than What I had previously expected .
+This is primarly beacuse  MySQL is not currently providing any functions which generates either lowest,greatest value among 'non-null' columns.
+Therefore, I come out with indirect ways to get those values with the same codes repeated over and over.

 As for finding the greast value, since the sale can not be lower than zero, the value automatically returns zero if any column on the talbe contains zero by using 'COALESCE' ,which is followed by finding the greatest value among four non-Null values.
 Otherwise,'NULL' automatically would appear.